asimsek/CMSDijetCaloScoutingRun2/README.md

 > After producing all the data cards for all eras (2016B, 2016C, 2017C, 2017D, 2018A, 2018B, etc.), you need to combine them simultaneously to set limits to each dataset year (2016, 2017, 2018).

+> Usually same rMax numbers works for stat. only limits but in case of necessity, you can also use `--freezeParameters` argument to find good rMax value for statistical uncertainty only limits.

 > You need to create an input file for this process.